 Fees and Funding

-Delegations For Dialogue is a self-sustaining non-profit organisation and, at present, receives no external funding from governments or third-party organisations.
+Delegations for Dialogue is a self-sustaining non-profit organisation and, at present, receives no external funding from governments or third-party organisations.
 As such, participation in any of our overseas programmes carries a programme fee which is used to cover the costs incurred.
-We also offer a small number of financially assisted places to students from low-income backgrounds using the funds we generate from each programme.
+The programme fee is also used to fund a small number of financially assisted places for students from low-income backgrounds.

 Your Programme Fees

 Delegations for Dialogue is a UK-based Community Interest Company operating as a non-profit organisation.
 At this stage, we do not receive external funding and operate on a tight annual budget.
 Nevertheless, we strive to keep our programme fees as low and affordable as possible.
 As a duty of transparency, programme fees are used as follows:

 - Your Travel Expenses (60%) to cover travel expenses within in the programme.